lf1-io/padl/docs/sources/usage/combining_transforms.md.txt

 )
 ```

-This transform takes an image path and returns a tuple of tensors.
+This Transform takes an image path and returns a tuple of tensors.